 The staged photograph, which became the most popular genre of art photography in the 1990s, uses the power of the single image to tell a story.
 While the genre draws inspiration from many sources (movies, theater, painting, mythology, fashion), the spirit of mid-century snapshot photography looms large in these meticulously crafted tableaus, especially in the work of Philip-Lorca diCorcia.

 "Hollywood" is a portrait series of men from in and around Santa Monica Blvd. that diCorcia solicited to be photographed.
 In each of the picture captions, diCorcia lists the man's name, age, birthplace, and the amount of money that he paid him.
 The narrative implies that the men are street hustlers, and that the amount stated may or may not be the price that they charge for sexual favors.
-Whether or not these men are prostitutes, the narrative itself is entirely fictitious; every tableau was carefully staged beforehand and the "actor" was found in the street, paid, and dropped into the scene.
+Whether or not these men are prostitutes, the narrative itself is entirely fictitious; every tableau was

 In "Cuba Libra," a fashion editorial that diCorcia shot for W Magazine, the fictional narrative possesses the mood and melodrama of cinema, where solitary fashion models are posed against scenarios -- real or staged we cannot tell -- of ordinary street life.